Inclusive Legislatures for Gender-Responsive Policies (ILGRP)

 • oversee the achievement of gender equality commitments by executive branches, and

-• connect with citizens, in particular women and girls, to take into account their views and needs in legislative and oversight processes
+• connect with citizens, in particular women and girls, to take into account their views and needs in legislative and oversight processes.

-Activities will include citizen engagement, institutional strengthening, knowledge exchange, parliamentary networking, and practical training.
-The project will explore mechanisms to facilitate citizen participation including the use of digital technology.
 Engaging directly with these three African parliaments in a concerted effort will be an efficient way for cross-fertilization and knowledge sharing amongst themselves and with Canada’s parliament.
 Experiences and valuable knowledge acquired during the project can provide opportunities to share lessons learned, good practices and models that can be scaled up across Sub-Saharan Africa.

-As the Parliaments of Ghana, Kenya and Togo build practical capacity to apply a strong gender lens to the execution of their legislative and oversight roles, ILGRP will offer a deeper understanding of how governance challenges can be better addressed in achieving the goals of the Canadian Government’s Feminist International Assistance Policy (FIAP), as well as larger internationally shared goals such as pandemic interventions and the SDGs.
+As the Parliaments of Ghana, Kenya and Togo build practical capacity to apply a strong gender lens to the execution of their legislative and oversight roles, ILGRP offers a deeper understanding of how governance challenges can be better addressed in achieving the goals of the Canadian Government’s Feminist International Assistance Policy (FIAP), as well as larger internationally shared goals such as pandemic interventions and the SDGs.

 The expected outcomes for this project include: